-What Can a Handyman Do in El Dorado, Kansas?
+What Can a Handyman Do Without a License in El Dorado, Kansas?

 Kansas does not have a single, statewide “general contractor license” for handymen; contractor licensing is primarily handled at the city/county level through local codes and permitting.
 In El Dorado (Butler County), you typically need a city contractor registration and permits for many building, electrical, plumbing, and mechanical jobs.
 There is no clear statewide “handyman exemption” dollar threshold in Kansas law; instead, the practical limits are set by local contractor registration rules and by trade-license requirements for regulated work (electrical/plumbing/HVAC).